Jill Sterkel: 1988 Olympics

 As a 27-year-old at the 1988 Summer Olympics in Seoul, South Korea, she again swam for the U.S. team in the preliminary heats of the 4×100-meter freestyle relay, and earned a bronze medal for the team's third-place finish.
-She also competed individually in the 50-meter freestyle, tying for third and earning a bronze medal.
+She also competed individually in the 50-meter freestyle, tying for third with a time of 25.71 and earning a bronze medal.

 She swam in the World Championships in 1978 in Berlin and in 1982 Guayaquil taking a total of four medals including a gold, the Pan American Games in both Mexico City in 1975 and in Caracas in 1983 taking a total of two golds and a silver, and the Bucharest Universiade in 1981 where she won five gold medals.

+Coaching

 She later served as the head coach of the Texas Longhorns swimming and diving team at the University of Texas at Austin from 1993 to 2006 where she coached Whitney Hedgepeth, and Erin Phenix onto Olympic teams.
 After 2007, Sterkel remained in Austin and worked as an Assistant Athletic Director for the "T-Association", the University of Texas's Athletic Alumni group, and raised a family.

 Honors

-Sterkel was the 2000 Big 12 Conference Coach of the year and was inducted into the Texas Women’s Athletics Hall of Honor.
 She was also inducted into the Southwest Conference Hall of Fame, and in 2017 the American Swimming Coaches Association (ASCA) Hall of Fame.
 As a unique honor, in the 1979–80 and the 1980-81 swimming seasons, Terkel received the Broderick Award as the National Swimmer of the Year.
+During her High School career, she received the National Young American Award for Athletics from the Boy Scouts, and was the Female High School Athlete of the Year for the California Interscholastic Federation (CIF) Southern Section in 1978.
+In her later career, Sterkel was the 2000 Big 12 Conference Coach of the year and was inducted into the Texas Women's Athletics Hall of Honor.